 There’s nothing nearly as pretty in the spring as a blossoming cherry laurel plant.
-They make excellent additions to just about any landscape and fill the sir with intoxicating aromas.
+They make excellent additions to just about any landscape and fill the air with intoxicating aromas.
 Learn more about what is cherry laurel plant and how to care for cherry laurel in your landscape.

 What is Cherry Laurel?

-Whether you want a lovely specimen tree or an attractive living hedge, cherry laurel shrubs are a beautiful addition to any landscape.
+Whether you want a lovely specimen tree or an attractive living hedge, cherry laurel shrubs (Prunus laurocerasus) are a beautiful addition to any landscape.
 Native to the Eastern Mediterranean – the Balkans, Asia Minor and areas bordering the Black Sea, this attractive upright evergreen shrub or small tree grows from 15 to 40 feet in height with a 10 to 35 foot spread.

 Hardy to zone 5, according to the USDA plant hardiness map, cherry laurel shrubs produce beautiful and aromatic white flowers in the spring.
 There are many types of the cherry laurel plant to choose from, ranging from compact shrubs to small tree forms.